Skip to main content

 Other conditions for the application of the deduction

-In the case of births or adoptions of common children, in individual taxation the amount of the deduction will be prorated in all cases, even in the event that one of the parents cannot apply it due to having a tax base greater than 25,009 euros, as indicated. in the next point.
+In the case of births or adoptions of common children, in individual taxation the amount of the deduction will be prorated in all cases, even if one of the parents cannot apply it because they have a taxable income greater than 25,009 euros, as indicated in the following point.

 • - 25,009 euros in individual taxation.